We have updated our health and safety measures so that when you come on retreat with us you feel safe

 For foreign yoga holidays, we will require a negative PCR test taken 72 hours prior to the flight.

 If you are unwell prior to travelling, please stay at home and contact us to make alternative arrangements.
 Please refer to our Booking Conditions for more details on our refund policy.

 The travel insurance industry is currently still working out its response to the COVID-19 pandemic.
 At this time travel insurance is unlikely to cover illnesses related to COVID-19, but always check with your individual provider.
 We will provide updates to you as new information becomes available.

 If you or someone else on your trip has symptoms of COVID-19 while on retreat with us, we will assist you to get medical care.
 We will follow the advice of local health authorities when abroad or in the UK on whether a COVID-19 test is required, whether there is a need to self-isolate or quarantine or whether there is a risk to other guests on the retreat.
 Should COVID-19 be confirmed, full health and safety protocols will be enacted, including informing local health authorities, informing the group of the potential exposure, and sanitation protocols such as deep cleaning and disinfecting accommodation and transport.
 Please note that while we will assist to ensure that you get all the help and support you require, all expenses for testing, treatment or self-isolation will need to be covered by you.

-This may well happen on one of our longer retreats abroad, not necessarily a weekend in the UK.
 If you are unable to continue your yoga holiday with us due to a suspected or confirmed case of COVID-19 we can offer you a credit for the unused days of your trip.

 Globally, we continue to follow the advice of the World Health Organization regarding wearing masks.
 The current advice is that if you are healthy, you only need to wear a mask if you are taking care of a person with COVID-19 or in a destination with widespread community transmission when physical distancing is difficult.